 - helpful responses from NV OSHA.
 See the section on Information Requests in this chapter for additional information. - 3.
 COOPERATIVE PROGRAMS OVERVIEW - NV OSHA, with SCATS, offer a number of avenues for businesses and organizations to work cooperatively with the Division.
-CSHOs should discuss the various cooperative programs with employers.
-NOTE: See Chapter 19 for information regarding interactions between NV OSHA and SCATS. - a.
-SAFETY CONSULTATION AND TRAINING SECTION (SCATS) - SCATS offers a variety of services at no cost to employers.
+CSHOs should discuss the various cooperative programs with employers. - a.
+SAFETY CONSULTATION AND TRAINING SECTION (SCATS) SCATS offers a variety of services at no cost to employers.
 These services include assisting in the development and implementation of an effective WSP, and offering training and education to the employer and employees at the worksite.
 Smaller businesses in high hazard industries or those involved in hazardous operations receive priority.
 SCATS is separate from NV OSHA's enforcement efforts.
 Under the consultation programs, no citations are issued, nor are penalties proposed.
 See 29 CFR 1908.7 for more information regarding enforcement's relationship to consultation. - b.
 VOLUNTARY PROTECTION PROGRAM (VPP) The VPP is designed to recognize and promote effective safety and health management.
 A hallmark of VPP is the principle that management, labor, and NV OSHA can work together in pursuit of a safe and healthy workplace.
 A VPP participant is an employer that has successfully designed and implemented a health and safety management program at its workplace and it is exempt from programmed inspections.
 See Nevada VPP Policies and Procedures Manual for additional information. - c.
 SAFETY AND HEALTH ACHIEVEMENT RECOGNITION PROGRAM (SHARP) SHARP is a program that recognizes employers' efforts to create a safe workplace and exempts them from programmed inspections.
 This program is administered by SCATS and is partially funded under Section 21(d) of the Act.
 SHARP is designed to provide incentives and support those employers that implement and continuously improve effective Written Safety and Health Program at their worksite.
 SHARP participants are exempted from NV OSHA programmed inspections.
 See Nevada Consultation Policies and Procedures Manual for additional information. - d.
-ALLIANCE PROGRAM Through the Alliance Program, SCATS works with groups committed to safety and health, including businesses, trade or professional organizations, unions and educational institutions, to leverage resources and expertise to develop compliance assistance tools and resources and share information with employers and employees to help prevent injuries, illnesses and fatalities in the workplace.
-SCATS and the organization sign a formal agreement with goals that address training and education, outreach and communication, and promote the national dialogue on workplace safety and health.
+ALLIANCE PROGRAM Through the Alliance Program, NV OSHA works with groups committed to safety and health, including businesses, trade or professional organizations, unions and educational institutions, to leverage resources and expertise to develop compliance assistance tools and resources and share information with employers and employees to help prevent injuries, illnesses and fatalities in the workplace.
+NV OSHA, SCATS, and the organization sign a formal agreement with goals that address training and education, outreach and communication, and promote the national dialogue on workplace safety and health. - e.
+OSHA STRATEGIC PARTNERSHIP PROGRAM (OSPP) OSPP is an extended, voluntary, cooperative relationship with groups of employers, employees, and employee representatives to encourage, assist, and recognize their efforts to eliminate serious hazards and achieve a high level of worker safety and health.
+Partnering with OSHA is appropriate for the many employers who want to do the right thing but need help in strengthening worker safety and health at their worksites.
+Within the OSPP, management, labor, and OSHA can become committed to cooperative solutions to the problems of worker safety and health.
+OSHA and its partners can identify a common goal, develop plans for achieving that goal, and cooperate in implementation.
+OSHA's interest in cooperative Partnerships in no way reduces its ongoing commitment to enforcing the requirements of the Occupational Safety and Health Act.
+While employers in a Partnership remain subject to OSHA enforcement, the OSPP provides them an opportunity to work cooperatively with OSHA and workers to identify the most serious workplace hazards, develop workplace-appropriate safety and health management systems, share resources, and find effective ways to reduce worker injuries, illnesses, and deaths.